 - Heat two tablespoons butter over medium heat in a wide bottomed skillet or pan with at least 3 inch sides.
 Add minced shallot to the pan and cook for 2-3 minutes until softened.
 Add rice and stir with a wooden spoon to coat in the butter so that all the grains are shiny.
 Toast rice for about 1 minute.
 Add wine and stir into the rice continuously.

 - Once the wine has been absorbed into the rice, add 1 cup of warm broth while constantly stirring the pot.
-This is the key to risotto, continuous stirring which releases starch from the rice and creates creaminess.
 Once that broth has been absorbed, add another cup.
 A trick to tell when it’s time to add more broth is if the bottom of the pan is exposed when you drag your spoon across the bottom.
-You will continue to add broth, 1 cup at a time, while stirring until it has been absorbed into the rice and the rice is just slightly al dente.
-You don’t want it to be mushy, it should still have a tiny bite to it.
-This whole process will take about 20 minutes, so don’t rush.
-Just have a glass of wine and enjoy the stirring.
+You will continue to add broth, 1 cup at a time while stirring until it has been absorbed into the rice and the rice is just slightly al dente.

 - While rice is cooking (and you’re stirring), heat 1 tablespoon of butter and 1 tablespoon of neutral oil in a cast iron.
 Add the mushrooms and let them sear on one side until golden brown.
 Stir and cook for 2-3 minutes more.
 Turn off the heat and season lightly with salt and pepper.

-- Once rice has reached desired doneness, turn off the heat.
-Stir in 2/3 of the cooked mushrooms, truffle puree (or oil), remaining 5 tablespoons butter, mascarpone and parmesan cheese.
+- Once the rice has reached the desired doneness, turn off the heat.
+Stir in 2/3 of the cooked mushrooms, truffle puree (or oil), remaining 5 tablespoons butter, mascarpone, and parmesan cheese.
 Stir until all the cheese and butter has melted.
-At this point, taste for salt and pepper and adjust the seasonings accordingly.
-Ladle the risotto into bowls.
-It should have the texture of slow moving lava and not be a stiff ball.
-Top with extra mushrooms, parmesan and chopped chives.
+Season to taste with salt and pepper.